Plukio/FlashCard/README.md

 - Laravel: Framework used for server-side logic.
 - MySQL: Database for storing user data and flashcards.
-- Bootstrap: For styling the front-end components.
+- CSS: For styling the front-end components.

 ## Installation
 - Before any steps: install Laravel --> https://laravel.com/docs/11.x/installation